JTG logo

 You can also choose from some bathroom units that are custom designed for construction needs.
 These include the highrise toilet unit and toilet lift unit, which are designed specifically for high rise construction.
 The units can roll into construction elevators or be lifted with a crane.

 You can also choose higher end restroom trailer units that offer wash stations, vanity areas, larger tanks, mirrors, shelves and more.
 These will provide a little more comfort during use, with options for different sizes and features.
+These trailers not only meet the basic OSHA toilet requirements but also elevate the user experience, making them ideal for projects where comfort and style are prioritized alongside compliance and functionality.

 John To Go's Familiarity With Florida Toilet Requirements for Construction Sites